NOTE: Information updated 6/09/2020

 First up is the CSUX train.
 The owner, the C.S.D.P.U. at the time, ordered 85 cars from Ortner in 1979.
 These were 5-bay rapid discharge open hoppers, with a capacity around 110 tons.
 They were numbered 79000-79084.
 Each car had large CSPDU letters on the side, bracketed with a pair of lightning bolts.
 The train typically ran with about 73 cars, so there were 12 spares to protect the train.

 The CSDU Ortner cars were retired in April 2000, after 21 years of hard service.
-They were replaced by smooth-sided 5-bay aluminum hoppers from Johnstown America, which as of this writing have served nearly as long as the original steel cars did.
+They were replaced that December by smooth-sided 5-bay aluminum hoppers from Johnstown America, which as of this writing have served nearly as long as the original steel cars did.
 However, around the same time, CSDU’s Colorado-First policy went by the wayside and they started using more and more Wyoming coal; after the mid-Ohs the CSUX train was no longer loading on the Craig branch at all.

 The PSCX / XCLX Trains